-Futures on major U.S. stock indices point to a flat opening on Monday ahead of a busy week of economic data including Federal Open Market Committee statement (FOMC) on Tuesday.
+Futures on major U.S. stock indices point to a flat opening on Wednesday, following a mixed closing in the previous session.

-Futures on the S&P 500 are up 0.02 percent, futures on the Dow Jones Industrial Average are up 0.07 percent and Nasdaq100 futures are up 0.06 percent.
+Futures on the S&P 500 are down 0.18 percent and futures on the Dow Jones Industrial Average are down 0.08 percent, while Nasdaq100 futures up 0.09 percent.